-Hugging is good for you, but only with someone you know very wellJanuary 18th, 2013 in Psychology & Psychiatry
+Hugging is good for you, but only with someone you know very wellJanuary 18, 2013 in Medicine & Health / Psychology & Psychiatry

 Hugging someone can help reduce stress, fear and anxiety, has a lowering effect on blood pressure, promotes wellbeing and improves memory performance.
 These positive effects are caused by the secretion of the peptide oxytocin – but only when we are hugged by someone we know very well.
 Hugging strangers can have the opposite effect, as neurophysiologist Jürgen Sandkühler, Head of the Centre for Brain Research at the Medical University of Vienna, points out in anticipation of "National Hug Day" on 21st January 2013.